wighawag/hardhat-deploy/documentation/configuration.md

 export {artifacts};
 ```

-This config file import modules too so that deploy script can simply import rocketh.js to have access to artifacts and specific  functions
+This config file imports modules too so that deploy scripts can simply import `rocketh/config.ts` to have access to artifacts and specific functions.

-The named account feature allow you to define accounts by name and have them configurable by environment
+The named account feature allows you to define accounts by name and have them configurable by environment.

-In the above file, the deployer is set to be the first account on all environment, except for sepolia where it is the second
+In the above file, the deployer is set to be the first account on all environments, except for sepolia where it is the second.

-### **4. deterministicDeployment (ability to specify a deployment factory)**
+### **2. deterministicDeployment (ability to specify a deployment factory)**

 ---